amorist/awesome/README.md

 - [dgk_lost_conv](https://github.com/skdjfla/dgk_lost_conv) - dgk_lost_conv 中文对白语料 chinese conversation corpus

+## Scala

+- [snowflake](https://github.com/twitter-archive/snowflake) - Snowflake is a network service for generating unique ID numbers at high scale with some simple guarantees.

 ## Shell

+- [pull-request](https://github.com/repo-sync/pull-request) - ⤵️ A GitHub Action for creating pull requests
 - [github-action](https://github.com/crowdin/github-action) - A GitHub action to manage and synchronize localization resources with your Crowdin project
 - [papers-we-love](https://github.com/papers-we-love/papers-we-love) - Papers from the computer science community to read and discuss.
 - [link-snitch](https://github.com/victoriadrake/link-snitch) - :octocat: GitHub Action to scan your site for broken links so you can fix them 🔗